ignotaC/epicanime/README.md

 Sunday Without God - masterpiece.
 Original.

 Shadow Star Narutarua - it starts very peaceful but with each  episode it becomes abysmal.
 It's monstrous, shattering.
+I can honestly tell you this is not finished and never was.
+Won't spoil but I saw manga - just so you know... the ending.
+The ending is complete shit.
+But the anime with so many mysteries and unknown things makes up thanks to it.
+You will have many questions and trust me you don't need to know.
+The second part of the manga that is not in anime is very poorly made.
+Like the author lost at some point idea how the plot should go.
+So in the end what we want is this unfinished half of manga adaptaion that makes up as great anime.
+Hope is will stay unfinished.

 Get_Backers - a must watch.
 First episode is lame but than shit starts. ;-)